t27duck/active_reporting/README.md

 end
 ```

-### Implicit hierarchies with datetime columns
+### Drill down / Roll up (Drill up) with datetime columns

-The fastest approach to group by certain date metrics is to create so-called "date dimensions".
-For
-those Postgres users that are restricted from organizing their data in this way, Postgres provides
+The fastest approach to group by certain date metrics is to create so-called "date dimensions" and add on columns for each desired hierarchy.
+For those users that are restricted from organizing their data in this way,  ActiveRporting provides a `datetime_drill`  option that can be passed along dimension at metric definition to drill datetime columns.
-a way to group by `datetime` column data on the fly using the [`date_trunc` function](https://www.postgresql.org/docs/8.1/static/functions-datetime.html#FUNCTIONS-DATETIME-TRUNC).
-On Mysql this can be done using [Date and Time Functions](https://dev.mysql.com/doc/refman/8.0/en/date-and-time-functions.html).

 To use, declare a datetime dimension on a fact model as normal: